bitcoin/bitcoin/doc/build-openbsd.md

 ./configure --prefix=$HOME --with-mandir=$HOME/man --disable-ccache --disable-silent-rules --disable-upnp-default --enable-tests --disable-bench --disable-hardening --disable-reduce-exports --disable-glibc-back-compat --disable-experimental-asm --disable-zmq --enable-man --disable-debug --enable-werror --enable-largefile --without-miniupnpc --without-system-univalue --with-utils --with-libs --with-daemon --with-gui=no --disable-wallet CC=egcc CXX=eg++ CPP=ecpp
 ```

-/*
-FIXME muniupnpc, protobuf, and zmq do not seem to be required.
-We explictily disable --without-miniupnpc and --disable-zmq  for now.
-There is no --option for protobuf; it gets picked up when present.
-*/

 To configure with wallet, replace `--enable-wallet=no` with `--enable-wallet`
 and add the following to the `./configure` line: